canastro/blog/content/blog/2019-01-02---react-ui-lib-part2/index.md

 ));
 ```

-Also, we don't want our ThemeProvider documentation to polute our stories, so we need to update our `.storybook/config.js` file to ignore ThemeProvider in the info-addon for the propTypes table.
+Also, we don't want our ThemeProvider documentation to pollute our stories, so we need to update our `.storybook/config.js` file to ignore ThemeProvider in the info-addon for the propTypes table.
+(Still haven't figured out how to not show the decorator on the story source, there is a [github issue about it](https://github.com/storybooks/storybook/issues/4801))

 Update your withInfo configuration to be like this:

 ```js
 import { ThemeProvider } from 'styled-components';